taphos/oculus-natural-movement/README.md

 NB!
 Project is no longer maintained.
-This repository is replaces with https://github.com/taphos/vr-natural-movement
+This repository is replaced with https://github.com/taphos/vr-natural-movement

 Oculus Natural Movement